 With the varying quality of reports and inspectors providing them, the old adage of you get what you pay for is extremely pertinent.

-At South West Property Inspections our fees range from $250 for a Pool Compliance Report up to $525 (inc. GST) for a combined Pre-Purchased Building and Pest Inspection Report.
+At South West Property Inspections our fees range from $250 for a Pool Compliance Report and $550 (inc. GST) for a combined Pre-Purchased Building and Pest Inspection or Independent Building Inspection Report.

 For more information on our pricing and reporting options, please visit our Services page.